 2. You want to put your wallet away on vacation, for real

 One of my favorite parts of cruising is paying once, then never taking my wallet out of my purse again.
-But on most cruises, you’re still paying for extras like drinks, shore excursions, and specialty dining – it’s just being charged to your credit card on file.
+But on most cruises, you’ll still pay for extras like drinks, shore excursions, and specialty dining—it’s just charged to your credit card on file.

 UnCruise is completely all-inclusive once you’re on the ship.
-All meals are included, as is premium wine, beer, and cocktails.
-Daily adventures off the ship are also included in your cruise fare.
+All meals are included, along with premium wine, beer, and cocktails.
+They also include daily adventures off-ship with your cruise fare.

 The only things that aren’t included are airfare and hotel accommodations before and after your trip, and gratuities for the staff and crew (the hotel manager is available on the last night of the cruise to collect gratuities.
 No need to bring cash; you can put the tips on a card and it will be divided amongst the staff).

 3. You love to go behind the scenes

 Some of the large cruise lines offer limited “behind-the-scenes” tours, usually at an inflated price.
 On a large-ship cruise we took recently, the tour cost $150 per person.